crosscompute/crosscompute-policies/privacy.md

 We do not disclose User Personal Information outside CrossCompute, except in the situations listed in this section or in the section below on Compelled Disclosure.

 We do share certain aggregated, non-personally identifying information with others about how our users, collectively, use CrossCompute, or how our users respond to our other offerings, such as our conferences or events.
-For example, we may compile statistics on the usage of open source licenses across CrossCompute.
-However, we do not sell this information to advertisers or marketers.
+For example, we may compile statistics on which kinds of notebooks and tools tend to be popular across CrossCompute.

 We may host advertising on CrossCompute.